egress-caulk/hitchens/_posts/2023-2-4-writing-on-a-happening.md

 title: "Writing On A Happening"
 author: Wang Wei 王維 (699 - 759)
 category: poems
+excerpt_separator: <!--more-->
 ---
-The fifth translation in this endeavour, and we have our first returning poet, Wang Wei.
-Happily, this poem is also the second poem where Wang Wei specifically writes about the colour of moss.
-I discovered this poem a few weeks ago when reading through an anthology of his works, and it has been lodged in the back of my mind ever since.
+The fifth translation in this endeavour, and our second poem by Wang Wei about the colour of moss<!--more-->.
+I discovered this poem a few weeks ago when reading through an anthology of Wang Wei's works, and it has been lodged in the back of my mind ever since.
 It is a vivid and visual delight.

 <br>